 |Maybank World Mastercard||0.4 mpd|

-All other cards will not earn points for utilities payments (note: the UOB One and UOB Absolute Cashback Card will continue to earn cashback for utilities, but we’ll ignore that since they’re cashback cards).
+All other cards will not earn points for utilities payments (note: the UOB One and UOB Absolute Cashback Card continue to earn cashback for utilities, but we’ll ignore that since they’re cashback cards)

-Other ways to earn points on utilities bills
+Other ways to earn miles on utilities bills